-- 30 Zone Fire Management Officer - 31 The zone FMO (ZFMO) is responsible and accountable for providing leadership - 32 for the fire management program.
-The ZFMO determines program requirements - 33 to implement land use decisions through the FMP to meet land management - 34 objectives.
-The ZFMO negotiates interagency agreements and as delegated, - 35 represents the AADM on local interagency fire and fire aviation groups.
-The - 36 ZFMO is responsible for coordinating with AADMs to annually review and - 37 update (as required) their respective fire management plans to comply with 38 agency policy.
+30 Zone Fire Management Officer (ZFMO)

+- 31 The ZFMO is responsible and accountable for providing leadership for the fire - 32 management program.
+The ZFMO determines program requirements to - implement land use decisions through the FMP to meet land management - objectives.
+The ZFMO negotiates interagency agreements and as delegated, - represents the agency administrator on local interagency fire and fire aviation

+- 1 groups.
+The ZFMO is responsible for coordinating with agency administrators to - 2 annually review and update (as required) their respective fire management plans - to comply with agency policy.